World Journal: History

-The newspaper began on February 12, 1976.
-The headquarters located to nearby Whitestone, Queens, in 1980, where it has since remained.
+The newspaper was established on February 12, 1976 in New York and San Francisco.
 The World Journal is one of three major Chinese-language dailies among the Chinese American community.
 The publication is owned by the same media conglomerate that runs the United Daily News in Taiwan and carries a significant Taiwanese American administrative presence.
 Until the mid-1990s, it was viewed as hostile to the People's Republic of China, in part because the paper referred to people from mainland China as "Communist Chinese".
 Furthermore, its coverage on mainland China usually comprised only one article or so each day out of dozens of pages and sections.

 However, the newspaper has changed since it began increasing its coverage of mainland China.
 Following the 1989 Tiananmen Square protests and massacre, such coverage increased to two pages per day.
 While the paper still attempts to maintain an anti-communist stance, it has become increasingly sensitive to the tastes of its large Chinese immigrant readership which has grown since the 1990s with the expanded access to permanent resident green cards in the United States following the 1989 Tiananmen Square protests and massacre.
-Another reason for the shift was rooted in the newspaper's sympathy to the Chinese democracy movement.
+Another reason for the shift was rooted in the newspaper's sympathy for the Chinese democracy movement.

-Like its parent the United Daily News, the World Journal is widely seen as taking an editorial line that favors the Pan-Blue coalition and the Kuomintang.
+Like its parent, the United Daily News, the World Journal is widely seen as taking an editorial line that favors the Pan-Blue coalition and the Kuomintang.
 Consequently, this editorial position has made it much less hostile toward the People's Republic since the 1990s.
-Immediately after the Tiananmen Square protests of 1989, the newspaper no longer referred indiscriminately to all mainland Chinese as "Communist Chinese," and additionally praised pro-democracy efforts on the mainland.
+Immediately after the Tiananmen Square protests of 1989, the newspaper no longer referred indiscriminately to all mainland Chinese as "Communist Chinese", and additionally praised pro-democracy efforts on the mainland.
 During the mid-1990s, it began to give credit to the positive progress made in mainland China, and by the late-1990s, it began to criticize wrongdoings within the Chinese democracy movement and in the West in the same manner with which it criticizes corruption within the Chinese communist regime.
 After 2000, there has also been an increase in the representation of mainland Chinese immigrants on the newspaper's reporting staff, and the paper has published readers' letters voicing different views from the pro-Taiwan independence stance that have also made it popular among mainland Chinese immigrants to the United States.

-The World Journals recent competitor is The China Press.

 World Journal ceased publication in Canada on January 1, 2016, to better focus its business in the United States.